ciscoheat/haxedci-example/README.md

 The Roles and their RoleMethods gives us a view of the Interaction between objects instead of their inner structure.
 This enables us to reason about *system* functionality, not just class functionality.
 In other words, DCI embodies true object-orientation where runtime Interactions between a network of objects in a particular Context is understood *and* coded as first class citizens.

+We are using the terminology and mental model of the user.
+We can reason with non-programmers using their terminology, see the responsibility of each Role in the RoleMethods, and follow the mental model as specified within the Context.

 DCI is a new paradigm, which forces the mind in different directions than the common OO-thinking.
 What we call object-orientation today is really class-orientation, since functionality is spread throughout classes, instead of contained in Roles which interact at runtime.
 When you use DCI to separate Data (RoleObjectContracts) from Function (RoleMethods), you get a beautiful system architecture as a result.
 No polymorphism, no intergalactic GOTOs (aka virtual methods), everything is kept where it should be, in Context!

 ## Next steps